-Maine does not have specific laws related to sexting.
-This means that there aren’t any state mandated protections for teens that sext while adults may also face felony charges for the creation/distribution and solicitation of sexts.
+Maine does not have specific laws OR protections in place related to sexting.
+This does not necessarily mean that all sexting is legal, it means that there are no state-mandated protections for teens that sext.
+Teens may face harsher federal punishments and adults may also face felony charges for the creation/distribution of child porn.

 - Maine sexting laws summary

 - Maine sexting laws and possession of sexually explicit material